timothynegron/simple-calculator/README.md

 1. `Fork` this repo
 2. `Clone` it to your computer
-3. Go to the file path where the app is located
-4. Run the `node main.js` followed by a simple math expression
+3. Run `node main.js` followed by a simple math expression

 ##### Examples of valid expressions: